Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Identification number of the transition to which the log refers.
 The ID number is automatically assigned by the system.

 - *Created by*
-    Name and user name of the user who initiated the process.
+    Name and username of the user who initiated the process.

 ### Log ID